 Firewall and Protection against DDoS

-Knowing the importance of how your Firewall and other protection methods defend you against threats to your servers such as DDoS attacks.
+Knowing the importance of how your Firewalls and protection methods defend you against threats to your servers such as DDoS attacks.
 It may be a scary thought but your server is prone to attacks such as DDoS which may threaten your online business and its functions.
 But have no fear for your servers come equipped with their own Firewalls and protection methods to help prevent your server from any potential threats.

 Even though a dedicated server is capable of protecting your server from potential DDoS threats, you may still want to consider some other options to enhance your website or application protection from these potential threats.